mus-format/specification/README.md

   ```

 # Data Type Metadata (DTM)
-To decode data, we need to know its type.
-To explicitly indicate it, use a DTM,
+To decode data, its type must be known.
+DTM is used to explicitly identify it:
-which can simply be placed in front of the data:
 ```
 DTM + data
 ```

 # Data Versioning
 The MUS format does not support data versioning.
-However, it can be achieved
+However, this can be achieved
-using a DTM:
+using DTMs:
 ```
 // In this case DTM indicates both the data type and version. const FooV1DTM = 1